 Swollen gums may be red, abnormally enlarged, and also bleed.
-If your gums have been swollen for several days, please call Emergency Dentist in London now on 02031 376 356.
+If your gums have been swollen for several days, please call Emergency Dentist London Centre now on 02031 376 356.
 We’ll give you the next available emergency appointment to relieve your pain and restore your oral health.

 Causes of swollen gums:

 How to help swollen gums:

 Lingering food debris and bacteria on the teeth can cause decay and inflammation.
 If you’ve neglected thorough brushing and flossing, gingivitis may be the cause.
 Gingivitis can progress to more serious forms of gum disease, resulting in bone loss and loose teeth.

 Untreated cavities cause bacteria and infection to spread through the teeth (known as abscesses).
 Your dentist can clean out the infection and restore your teeth with root canal treatment.

 Fruit and vegetables play an important role in oral health.
 Missing out on your five a day may result in nutrient deficiencies - Vitamin C, folic acid, and riboflavin - which cause swollen gums.